 In this blog you will find some field research material from my ongoing PhD project at the Royal Academy of Music, London.
 Here I'll focus on the history and aesthetics of performance spaces, as well as on events of the concert series 'New Stages Series', also part of my PhD project.

-I hope you enjoy, and keep in touch!
+I hope you will enjoy it, and keep in touch!

 |Posted on September 16, 2018 at 5:45 PM||comments (0)|